YourMechanic/digest_generator/README.md

 ## Usage

+This gem can be used in two ways:

-To generate Hash 64 and mask bit 63 (0-63) (to remove signedness to be compatible with postgress bigints) call: <br/>
+1. To generate Hash 64 and mask bit 63 (0-63) (to remove signedness to be compatible with postgress bigints) call: <br/>

 DigestGenerator.digest_63bit(payload) <br/>

-To use digest attribute as primary key in a model class you need to include DigestGenerator module and define DIGEST_VALID_KEYS as: <br/>
+2. To use digest as a primary key for a model you need to include DigestGenerator module and define DIGEST_VALID_KEYS as: <br/>

 DIGEST_VALID_KEYS = %w[
     name